andrewpking/a3-rent-too-high/readme.md

 ## Problem

+### Skewed Data

 The rent is too high.
-In fact it is so high that ZORI data only captures the average from the 35th to 65th percentile of rents, so it generally skews down from the true average rent.
-It is likely they have a vested interest in hiding the true average rent.
+In fact it is so high that Zillow changed their index from the [ZRI](https://www.zillow.com/research/zillow-rent-index-methodology-2393/) to [ZORI, which only captures the average from the 35th to 65th percentile](https://www.zillow.com/research/methodology-zori-repeat-rent-27092/#:~:text=Beginning%20in%20May%202020%20with%20publication%20of,that%20other%20measures%20of%20rental%20prices%20cannot.) of rents.
+This new methodology generally skews below the true average rent.
+It is likely they have a vested interest in hiding the real cost of housing.
 Despite this limitation, a brief analysis using R and creating a tableau dashboard has shown that rents are outpacing wages as a proportion in most areas.

+### Social Costs

+If someone is spending more than 30% of their income on rent they are considered [rent burdened](https://www.huduser.gov/portal/pdredge/pdr_edge_featd_article_092214.html).
+The number of places where people are rent burdened is rising, with [nearly 50% of households being rent burdened in 2023](https://www.census.gov/newsroom/press-releases/2024/renter-households-cost-burdened-race.html#:~:text=September%2012%2C%202024-,Nearly%20Half%20of%20Renter%20Households%20Are,Burdened%2C%20Proportions%20Differ%20by%20Race&text=SEPT.,whom%20rent%20burden%20is%20calculated.).
+This project seeks to highlight the inequity of the housing market that is fueling the cost of living crisis in the United States.

 ## Proposed Solution